Parameter Efficient Mamba Tuning via Projector-targeted Diagonal-centric Linear Transformation

 First, Mamba LLM~\cite{gu2023mamba} is the first model to implement the Mamba architecture, achieving faster inference than transformer-based LLMs as input token sizes increase.
 For Mamba LLM, we adapt the model pretrained on the PILE dataset~\cite{gao2020pile} to other reasoning task datasets: HellaSwag~\cite{zellers2019hellaswag}, Winogrande~\cite{sakaguchi2021winogrande}, ARC-Easy~\cite{clark2018think}, and ARC-Challenge~\cite{clark2018think}.
 The HellaSwag dataset is a challenging benchmark for commonsense reasoning that requires contextual understanding to predict the most plausible continuation of a given scenario from multiple choices.
 The Winogrande dataset is a large-scale benchmark for commonsense reasoning, consisting of sentence pairs with subtle differences, requiring the model to determine the best sentence completion by resolving nuanced context clues and pronoun references.
 The ARC-Easy dataset, a subset of the AI2 Reasoning Challenge (ARC), contains straightforward science questions at elementary and middle school levels, designed to assess a model’s basic factual and scientific reasoning abilities.
 The ARC-Challenge dataset, also part of the AI2 Reasoning Challenge, includes complex science questions that require advanced reasoning and domain knowledge.

 Next, similar that transformer architecture was originally designed for language models but being used for vision tasks~\cite{dosovitskiy2020image}, the Mamba architecture, initially designed for language models, also has been adapted into Vision Mamba~\cite{zhu2024vision} by sequentially processing image tokens using both forward and backward State Space Models (SSMs)~\cite{gu2021efficiently}.
-For the Vision Mamba model, we adapt the model pretrained on the ImageNet dataset~\cite{deng2009imagenet} to other classification datasets, including SUN~\cite{xiao2010sun}, Stanford Cars~\cite{krause20133d}, Caltech~\cite{li_andreeto_ranzato_perona_2022}, and Flowers~\cite{nilsback2008automated}.
-The SUN397 dataset is a large-scale collection of scene images covering 397 distinct categories, aimed at helping models learn and recognize a wide variety of environments.
+For the Vision Mamba model, we adapt the model pretrained on the ImageNet dataset~\cite{deng2009imagenet} to other classification datasets, including Stanford Cars~\cite{krause20133d}, Caltech~\cite{li_andreeto_ranzato_perona_2022}, and Flowers~\cite{nilsback2008automated}.
 The Stanford Cars dataset includes images of 196 car models spanning various makes and years, offering detailed visual information to support the development of models capable of distinguishing between different car types and designs.
 The Caltech101 dataset comprises images from 101 object categories with diverse shapes and appearances, providing a foundation for developing models capable of recognizing real-world objects.
 The Flowers102 dataset contains images of 102 different flower species, capturing a range of visual variations to help models learn fine-grained distinctions among flower types.